jnysevilla/login-app/README.md

    git clone https://github.com/jnysevilla/login-app.git
    ```

-2. Navigate to the project directory:
+2. If you're not already in the project directory, navigate to it using the following command:

     ```bash
     cd login-app